Providing critical support for a profitable and sustainable farmer workforce

 No gift is too small!
 The time is now!
 Together, we can continue our work to ensure that we have a sustainable, regional food system and a farmer workforce that is ready and able to feed our communities!

-A letter from BFTP Co-Founder, Cathy Tipper
+A letter from one of the BFTP founders, Cathy Tipper

 Co-Founder and Past BFTP Director